Leaders, residents speak out against anti-Asian hate crimes

 She said that she had been made fun of for the shape of her eyes about 20 times, a number she said was extremely low compared to friends who'd heard thousands of comments.

-Zhu said this incident stood out to her the most because Asian women were targeted and as an Asian, she has already, at 14, begun to see herself sexually fetishized by classmates for her race.
+Zhu said the Georgia shootings stood out to her the most because Asian women were targeted and as an Asian, she has already, at 14, begun to see herself sexually fetishized by classmates because of her race.

 "This hate crime in Atlanta hurt a lot for me," she said.
 "There have been a lot of hate crimes over the past year, but this specifically really hurt.
 It's scary."